Home » Finance » The VA Loan, A Must-Use Military Benefit

 No Down Payments

-One of the benefits of a VA loan is that you don’t need to have a down payment.
-At least in most cases.
-As of January 1, 2020, the Blue Water Navy Vietnam Veterans Act of 2019 made changes so that there will no longer be loan limits.
+As of January 1, 2020, the Blue Water Navy Vietnam Veterans Act of 2019 made changes so that there will no longer be loan limits for those with 100% VA loan entitlement.

-VA Loan limits are the maximum amount of money you can borrow using a VA backed loan without having to pay a portion of the home’s total sale price upfront which is the down payment.
+VA Loan limits are the maximum amount of money you can borrow using a VA-backed loan without having to pay a portion of the home’s total sale price upfront, which is the down payment.
 The limit is not a cap on how much you can actually borrow.
 This change allows veterans and service members in higher-cost markets to buy the home of their choice, no matter the price, without needing a down payment.

 RELATED: Can I Use Crypto for a VA Loan Down Payment?